kalyanKumarPokkula/online-book-store-backend/README.md

 ## Introduction

----

 The Book Service is a Node.js microservice responsible for managing book-related operations such as adding, updating, viewing, and deleting books.
 This service is part of a larger microservice-based architecture for an online bookstore.

 ## Features

----

 Create, read, update, and delete (CRUD) books.
 Search for books by title, author, or category.
 Supports pagination for large lists of books.
 RESTful API design for seamless integration with other services.

-Requirements
+## Requirements

-Node.js (v18.x or higher)
+- Node.js (v18.x or higher)
-NPM (v9.x or higher)
+- NPM (v9.x or higher)
-MYSQL
+- MYSQL (Latest)
-Redis (optional, for caching)
+- Redis (optional, for caching)
-And Install all the requriments from package.json
+- And Install all the requriments from package.json

 ## Installation

----

 Clone the repository:

-bash
-Copy code

 ```
 git clone https://github.com/kalyanKumarPokkula/online-book-store-backend.git